James Ruse Agricultural High School: Art Block

 The Art Block (or "A-Block") is a two storey facility that contains a 5 classrooms.
 On the lower floor resides the Creative and Performing Arts staffroom, two art classrooms and an art storage room with kilns and other art supplies.
 On the upper floor are 3 classrooms that are usually used for HSIE lessons such as History, Geography, Commerce and Economics.
 Due to the sloped nature of the campus, the upper floor adjoins to the first floor of Cameron Block and the lower floor adjoins to the upper floor of the Technology Block.

 Cameron Block

 The Cameron Block (or "C-Block") is a three-storey building with a variety of classrooms, science labs, computer rooms and lockers.
 The second floor is primarily used for Mathematics lessons, and the Mathematics staffroom is located on the second floor accordingly.
 On the first floor, rooms C1.1 and C1.2 are science labs, whilst C1.4 and C1.5 are primarily used for HSIE lessons.
 There is also a Drama Room (C1.3) which contains a stage, as well as a hobbit hole with costumes and other drama-related objects.
-The topic of Multiple-Disciplinary Communications (MDC) was also formerly taught within the drama room.
-The HSIE/LOTE staffroom is located between C1.5 and C1.4.
-The cadets Q-Store is hosted in the exterior of the block.